yuemingpang/TwitterBackend/README.md

 # TwitterBackend
 Prerequisites: Node.js and npm
-Also run the following npm command to install the following dependencies:
+Also run the following npm command to install the following dependencies (some are already included in this repo):
 ```
 npm install express
 npm install typescript ts-node nodemon @types/node @types/express --save-dev
 npm install prisma --save-dev
 npm install jsonwebtoken @types/jsonwebtoken --save-dev
+npm install @aws-sdk/client-ses
 ```
 To start the backend server, navigate to the root folder and run the command below:
 ```